Dre Campbell Farm

 1. Poultry

-These birds naturally enjoy picking off the caterpillars and making a meal out of them.
+These birds naturally enjoy picking off and eating caterpillars and larvae.

 2. Floating Row Covers

-Another organic method of keeping away cabbage worms is using row covers.
+Another organic method for keeping away cabbage worms is to use row covers.
 These covers protect cabbage plants from adult moths and other insect pests.

 Row covers also protect young plants from frost, wind, and pets.
 However, they allow light, air, and water to filter through.